Close

 Important things to know about tax deduction and tax exemption

 Tax exemptions are powerful tools to minimize your tax burden and boost your savings.
-By understanding their purpose, types, and limitations, you can navigate the tax landscape like a pro and keep more of your hard-earned income.
+However, understanding the difference between tax deduction and tax exemption is crucial to make the most of these benefits.
+By learning their purpose, types, and limitations, you can navigate the tax landscape like a pro and keep more of your hard-earned income.
 Remember, knowledge is power when it comes to taxes, so utilize your newfound exemption expertise to optimize your financial future!

 1. Impact on Taxable Income: